adamkovesdi/drupalstack/README.md

 Running the docker image
 ```
 $ docker run --name=lamp -it -p 9980:80 -p 93360:3360 lamp

+this will run the docker image and publish the web service port on 9980 of the docker machine
 ```

-### c) docker-compose implementation for the whole stack
+### docker-compose implementation for the whole stack

-TODO: separate components into docker images and create the whole running "docker-compose up"
+TODO: separate components into docker images and create a whole stack instance using "docker-compose up"

 Component list:
 - Apache web server + PHP installed and configured
 - MySQL instance

-### d) AWS E2C instance implementation
+### AWS E2C instance implementation

-Can be provisioned for LAMP stack using Ansible playbooks in implementation a) Vagrant box
+The LAMP stack hosting machine can be an AWS E2C instance (t2.micro is free for testing).

+Once the AWS E2C instance has been created using AWS web console one can use the Ansible playbook from the first section to deploy the LAMP stack on the machine.

-TODO: AWS account required
+TODO: AWS account, register, screenshots

+## Install Drupal from an Ansible playbook

+*This is only applicable to the Vagrant and AWS implementation as single docker image implementation and docker compose implementation already incorporates the installation of Drupal to the docker image(s).*

+TODO: work out this section

-## Ruby application
+## Ruby application for monitoring a Drupal stack

 ### Part 1: Testing a drupal site (service level ping)

-This is a web application implemented using Sinatra to test a Drupal site for response code/content.
+A RESTful ruby web application implemented using Sinatra to test a Drupal site for response code/content.

 A site is considered live when:
-- Returning HTTP status code 200 OK and
+- HTTP GET request returns status code 200 OK
 - We can match some content to a pre-defined pattern

 ### Part 2: Bringing the site up/down

+If the service is runnig on AWS the provided ruby script can start/stop the instance
 TODO: this needs access to AWS, using AWS SDK - unable to test

 In the ruby application the following code is used to start an AWS instance: